Cactusolo/CactusOasis/content/home/CV.md

 ### Service

-- Peer reviews for: _South African Journal of Botany_, _Evolutionary Bioinformatics_, _Journal of Systematics and Evolution_, _International Journal of Tropical Biology and Conservation_, _Plant Physiology and Biochemistry_, _Taxon_, and _Phytotaxa_.
+- Peer reviews for: _South African Journal of Botany_, _Evolutionary Bioinformatics_, _Journal of Systematics and Evolution_, _International Journal of Tropical Biology and Conservation_, _Plant Physiology and Biochemistry_, _Taxon_, _Scientific Reports_, and _Phytotaxa_.
 - Certified Instructor of Software Carpentry (The Carpentries; taught classes of >400 students)
 - Board member of UF Carpentries Club (a workshop series to teach informatics skills)
 - Judge for Graduate Student Research Day at University of Florida